Why an AMS?

 Build an online community for your association membership via an AMS is critical to the success of your organization.
 We can’t always get association members together in person.
 So, building an identity for your association online that members feel a connection to is required.
 However, every so often, your association will get the opportunity to offer an in-person event to its membership.
 These events are critical opportunities to create deeper more significant relationships with members and to stimulate further buy-in to the association.
 These moments must be seized to ensure the continual growth and well-being of the association.

 Your AMS can’t be a universal solution for your membership.
 It cannot be their be-all end-all – nothing can.
 Sometimes, members will have to go somewhere else to find answers to their questions.
 However, your association management system can address many of your members’ needs.
+Whatever you can keep your members in the AMS ecosystem for (instead of going elsewhere), you certainly should.
+The stickier you can make your membership management software, the greater the buy-in from members.
+The more needs your association can service, the more positive the perception of your value proposition.
+Members will feel that their dues are going a long way.

 Building a community through orchestration of an association is a great thing.
 Bringing people of similar interests and like backgrounds together provides a great benefit to them and can only support the improvement of the particular industry sector your association is meant to service.
 The next step is figuring out a method to positively influence your target market, because after all, we don’t start an association just to occupy space.
 We start an association with the intention to have a positive impact on a particular professional community.